Facebook Instagram Youtube Youtube Twitter Official Website of the Cathedral of Seville Only Official Site

 Neoclassical additions: Pavilion

-Thehistory of the Office Pavilion dates back to the beginning of the 18th century, when there were a series of houses located in the southwest corner of the Cathedral, corresponding to rented outbuildings, barns and other warehouses.
+The history of the Office Pavilion dates back to the beginning of the 18th century.
+At that time, the southwest corner of the Cathedral housed a series of structures, including rented outbuildings, barns, and other warehouses.

-The precariousness of the structures led the Cabildo to propose the construction of an annex building in accordance with the category of the Gothic factory; the new work would be aligned with the existing one in that corner of the building.
+These structures were in a precarious state, leading the Cabildo to propose constructing an annex building that would match the grandeur of the Gothic factory.
+The new construction was intended to align with the existing architecture in that corner of the Cathedral.

 It was around 1770 and as a consequence of the ruinous state of this sector that the works began, which were soon paralyzed due to lack of economic resources.
 In the 19th century, after Seville was designated as the venue for the Ibero-American Exposition, the definitive ideological and economic push to complete the work took place.
 New projects are presented, abandoning the idea of building a second floor as initially intended; the facade is reformed and its proportions are varied applying the idea of Francisco Javier Luque, concluding the work in 1928.